jshu-git/shokz_downloader/README.md

-a simple python program to download youtube playlists asynchronously onto a Shokz device (i.e. the [Shokz OpenSwim](https://shokz.com/products/openswim))
+a simple program to download spotify albums onto a Shokz device (i.e. the [Shokz OpenSwim](https://shokz.com/products/openswim))

+### Why?

+The goal of this program is to simplify downloading albums and transmitting them sequentially to the device to preserve track order.

+I usually listen to albums from start to finish.
+However, the Shokz OpenSwim device can't smartly detect track order.
+In short, the order is based on file transmission time.
+When simply dragging and dropping files onto the device, the order they "finish" is random, resulting in a different track order when playing them on the device.
+See [How to list the track order on OpenSwim](https://intl.help.shokz.com/s/article/How-to-list-the-track-order-on-OpenSwim-formerly-Xtrainerz-17) for more info.

+Note: I'm aware of [this article](https://en.help.shokz.com/s/get-article?urlName=how-to-list-tracks-order-EN).
+However, after trying the steps in it, the track order is still (seemingly) random.

 #### Setup

 ```
 pip install -r requirements.txt
-python main.py -d <downloads folder> -n <name> -u <url> -s <Shokz path>
 ```

 #### Usage

 ```
-usage: main.py [-h] [-d DOWNLOADS] -n NAME -u URL [-s SHOKZ]

-description: this script downloads .mp3 files from a youtube playlist and copies them to a folder. if you provide a Shokz path, it will copy the files to the device (in order)

-options:
-  -h,           --help                show this help message and exit
-  -d DOWNLOADS, --downloads DOWNLOADS the path to a downloads folder. defaults to ~/Downloads
-  -n NAME,      --name      NAME      the desired name of the downloaded folder, i.e. "Daniel Caesar - Freudian"
-  -u URL,       --url       URL       the url of a youtube playlist, i.e. https://youtube.com/playlist?list=PLDCdjwiC90THbJ4KUiy2bzku9hMAZG3vf
-  -s SHOKZ,     --shokz     SHOKZ     the path to a Shokz device mounted on the machine, i.e. /Volumes/OpenSwim
+python main.py -n "name" -l "link"

-example usage: python main.py -n "Daniel Caesar - Freudian" -u https://www.youtube.com/playlist?list=PLDCdjwiC90THbJ4KUiy2bzku9hMAZG3vf -s /Volumes/OpenSwim
+example: python main.py -n "Daniel Caesar - Freudian" -l "https://open.spotify.com/album/3xybjP7r2VsWzwvDQipdM0?si=0dKfFsQ9RRWcm_hCIpxhBw" -d /Volumes/OpenSwim
 ```

-#### some notes
+#### Notes

-- include quotes if values have spaces
+- Enclose values in quotes (if they have spaces)
-- the file names are prepended with an index to identify the order of the files
-  - this is later used to copy the files over in order, see [How to list the track order on OpenSwim](https://intl.help.shokz.com/s/article/How-to-list-the-track-order-on-OpenSwim-formerly-Xtrainerz-17) for why
+- The file names are prepended with an index to identify the order of the files, which is used to copy them to the device in order
+- Sometimes, a download will fail.
+Currently, there is no mechanism to retry, so you will have to the folder off of the device and retry

+#### TODO

+- [] add support for playlists
-- sometimes, the API used to download a youtube link fails
+- [] smart retry when a download fails
-  - if this happens, the program will ask to input a different link to try
-  - for example, https://www.youtube.com/watch?v=sQgLiBiv26U will not download for some reason, but https://www.youtube.com/watch?v=gb1SQ2vc-5o will
-- special characters in file names are removed to avoid issues when saving